scriptrdotio/howto/whatis/whatis_scriptr.md

 ## What language is used for coding?

 - Scripts are the main constructs in script.
 Whenever you click on **+New Script** in the [workspace](https://www.scriptr.io/workspace), you create a new **server-side** script.
 Coding scripts is done in **JavaScript**
-- From a server-side script, you have access to an extensive list of scriptr modules, native objects and functions that offer powerful features.
+- From a server-side script, you have access to an extensive list of scriptr.io modules, native objects and functions that offer powerful features.
 Since scripts are running on the server-side, **you do not have access to the DOM**
 - It is however possible to create client-side HTML pages and JavaScript scripts.
 You can read more about this in the howto

 ## How and where is my code deployed?